-Busy city centre road to close for more than two weeks
+Busy city centre road to closed for more than two weeks

-A busy city centre road will be closed for more than two weeks as the next phase of a traffic shake-up gets underway in Norwich.
+A busy city centre road has been closed for more than two weeks as the next phase of a traffic shake-up gets underway in Norwich.

 From 9am on Monday, February 25 the downhill section of Cattle Market Street, between its junctions with Rouen Road and Market Avenue, will be closed until March 17.

 The work aims to provide a continuous cycle lane up Cattle Market Street.

 While the downhill lane will be closed, the uphill lane from Rose Lane will remain open throughout the work.

 Thorn Lane will be temporarily opened to traffic uphill from Rouen Road to provide access to Ber Street.